malessandrini/boswars-user-manual/boswars-manual-en.md

 # Resources

-To build your increasing army, along with buildings, defenses, etc, you'll need two kind of resources: **energy** and **magma** (ore).
+To build your increasing army, along with buildings, defenses, etc., you'll need two kind of resources: **energy** and **magma** (ore).
 At the top of the map there is an indicator of their quantities and production rate:

 ![Energy-magma indicator](pics/map/energy-magma.png "Energy and magma indicator")